Mattia-Venuto-2180556/gesture-vocal-effects-system/README.md

 The following table compares the performance achieved by the two interaction modalities.

 > [!NOTE]
-> **Validation Participants:** The experimental validation phase involved a number of participants equals to 10.
+> **Validation Participants:** The experimental validation phase was conducted with a number of participants equal to 10.

 | Metric | Modality 1 — Pinch distance | Modality 2 — Hand openness |
 |---|---:|---:|